snowyu/amforth/doc/source/TG/recipes/TI-Launchpad430.rst

    MSP430_Run
    MSP430_Close

-IF done properly the actions looks like as follows
+If done properly the actions looks as follows

 .. code-block:: bash